NateEag/how-i-code/content/dates-and-times.rst

 The simplest is to let the user specify a default timezone for use across the application and to use that for all times they enter.

-For cases where the default may not be what the user wants, suggest a reasonable choice but let them override it.
-If the time is linked to a physical address or the user's current location, `use a GIS lookup`_ to find a suggestion.
-If they're interacting with a user whose default differs from theirs, suggest the other user's timezone.
+When the user may not want the default timezone, suggest a reasonable one but let them change it.
+For example, if the time is related to a physical address or location, `use a GIS lookup`_ to find a suggestion.
+If they're interacting with a user whose default differs from theirs, it may make sense to suggest the other user's timezone.

 As timezones are defined by governments, they change slowly but unpredictably, usually with advance notice `but not always`_.
 Thus, programs should not assume